Background pattern

 Lamisil 250 mg Tablets

-1. What is Lamisil tablets and what is it used for
+1. What Lamisil tablets are and what they are used for

-Terbinafine belongs to a group of medicines called antifungals and works by preventing the development of fungi.
+Terbinafine belongs to a group of medicines called antifungals and works by preventing the growth of fungi.

-Lamisil is used to treat the following fungal skin, scalp, and nail infections:
+Lamisil is used to treat the following fungal infections of the skin, scalp, and nails:

 Tinea corporis(body ringworm).